 You should have a bachelor’s honours degree or international equivalent, typically a high 2:2 or above.

-To apply for this course, you should have an undergraduate degree in electronic engineering, mechanical engineering or mechatronics.
+To apply for this course, you should have an undergraduate degree in electrical and electronic engineering, electronic engineering, mechanical engineering or mechatronics.

 We will also consider other engineering undergraduate degrees.